-\begin{proof} The core of the proof is to introduce the appropriate Lyapunov potentials $\phi_i(t,X)$, where $X$ could be $x$ or $\{x,\tilde x\}$.
-Then, we will note that by Ito's lemma, given all the functions are smooth, we obtain (in a similar fashion to \cite{even2021continuized,nabli2022dadao}), where $X^+_t$ corresponds to a Poisson update and $M$ the momentum matrix:
+\begin{proof} The core of the proof is to introduce the appropriate Lyapunov potentials $\phi_k(t,X)$, where $X$ could be $(x,\tilde x)$ or $x$ depending on whether we apply \acid or not.
+If we apply \acid, we introduce the momentum matrix $\mathcal A = $.
+Then, by Ito's lemma, given that all the functions are smooth, and remembering that all Point-wise Poisson Processes $N_t^i$ have unit intensity, that the $M_t^{ij}$ have intensity $\lambda^{ij}$ and that they are all independent, we obtain in a similar fashion to \cite{even2021continuized,nabli2022dadao}: